ChristianMilianti/RTAB_MAP-for-MYNT-EYE-D-STEREO/README.md

 ------NEW TERMINAL TAB-----

-1877  sudo chmod 666 /dev/ttyUSB0
+sudo chmod 666 /dev/ttyUSB0

-and then write rmit as the password
+--- and then write rmit as the password --- and in the same terminal do the commmand below- note, that launch file is already configured to work with rtk, dont lose it. if there is no rtk it will automatically revert to non rtk.

 roslaunch sbg_driver sbg_ellipseN.launch